Experience, Expertise Matter

 When Is It Time for Joint Replacement?

 Shoulder replacement, elbow replacement and finger or knuckle replacement surgery may be recommended when other treatments no longer offer relief from symptoms.
 Replacing diseased or damaged joints with an artificial joint may offer relief from arthritis, overuse, injury and other conditions.
-The new parts allow the joints to move and function again with little or no restriction or pain.
+The new parts allow the joints to move and function with less restriction and less pain.